 For the functioning alcoholic, a quick swig of alcohol or a drink at lunch and they are good to go for the rest of their day.
 Unfortunately, if they don’t get their drink by mid-afternoon, they can become a tad bit gruff, irritated, and hard to deal with.
 Once they get that drink, they are perfectly fine again until the evening.

 Some of the warning signs of a functioning alcoholic are that they have stashed alcohol at their desks at work or in their car.
 They always have it close at hand.
 At home, it’s readily available, and often the hard stuff is their first choice, although they might start with some wine or beer.

-The Common Signs of Alcohol Abuse
+Common Warning Signs of Alcohol Abuse

 Perhaps the most common sign of alcohol abuse is that one drinks every day, and never really goes without a drink of some type.
 Morning drinks are also a common sign of alcohol abuse and dependency.
 Some alcoholics can’t really start out the day without a drink.
 Another sign might be that once they drink one can of beer, they find the need to finish off an entire six-pack, or one glass of wine and they drink the entire bottle.
-When someone gets a DUI, or more than one, it’s becoming apparent they have a drinking problem that is getting in the way of their decision making and normal functioning (cite: 3).
+When someone gets a DUI, or more than once, it’s becoming apparent they have a drinking problem that is getting in the way of their decision-making and normal functioning (cite: 3).

-When someone drinks and then gets belligerent even with close friends and family, this can be a sign of a drinking problem and a sign of other internal stress-related problems for which alcohol is being used.
+When someone drinks and then gets belligerent even with close friends and family, this can be a sign of a drinking problem and a sign other internal stress-related problems for which alcohol is being used.

 When someone’s social events all seem to be centered around alcohol, it’s a good indication they might have a drinking problem, or an alcohol dependency issue.